 The Greek word is in the plural and refers to the written characters, the letters.
 These Holy Letters can make you wise for salvation.
 Married to what Paul says in verse 16, God has inspired His Word down to the letter.
 If God says it, how can it not be true?

-A Second Helping of Truth for You
+A Second Look at Truth for You

 Heavenly Father, Help us to understand how important truth is to You.
 Because of Your Scripture, not only do we know words that are true, we know the Word that is true.
 May the meditations of our heart and the words of our mouth be true – pleasing and acceptable to You.
 In Your Son’s name we pray, Amen.